linz/snap/BUILD.md

 The prerequisites for building include at least g++ and some components of boost (regular expressions).

+These are provided by:
+* libgtk2.0-dev
+* libboost-dev-all

 The build steps include:

-1) Build wxWidgets 2.8 compoents. cd to wxwidgets-2.8, ./run_configure.sh, and then make
+1) Build wxWidgets 2.8 compoents. cd to wxwidgets-2.8/build_gtk, ./run_configure.sh, and then make

 2) Build snap components (cd unix, make)